-Our goal is to help car accident injury victims to obtain recovery for the damages they have suffered This, both physically and financially from culpable individuals.
+Our goal is to help car accident injury victims to obtain a recovery for the damages they suffer.
+This, both physically and financially from culpable individuals.
 We represent motorists, motorcyclists, pedestrians, bicyclists, truckers and passengers.
 We also help minors and children whose injuries often create medical needs that last well into the future.

 If you would like a consultation regarding your aggressive driving car accident, contact the Chicago car accident attorneys at Abels & Annes at (312) 924-7575.
 Alternatively, you may use the online form here on this website.

 Your consultation is completely free, and there is no obligation to hire us.
 If we agree to proceed with a case on your behalf, you will not pay us any fees unless and until damages are recovered for you.

 Do not let aggressive drivers get away with their irresponsible behavior.
 Otherwise, they will continue to place everyone at risk.